 Biostatistics, Epidemiology, and Research Design (BERD) Core of the Oklahoma Shared Clinical and Translational Resources (OSCTR) of OUHSC.
 The BERD includes personnel who will develop and implement data collection processes in REDCap; educate end-users; and manage databases (updating software versions, moving to production, approving changes when in production, restoring from backup etc.).
 The BERD will have primary responsibility for implementing and managing studies utilizing the OUHSC Enterprise instance of REDCap.

-Authentication
+Authentication/Authenticated User

 A confirmation from the authoritative source (Active Directory, LDAP etc.) that the user credentials (user name and password) are valid.